debragail/api_doc/source/protocols/vessel-charging/index.html.md

       <code class="field">weight</code>
       <div class="type">optional</div>
     </td>
-    <td>The weight of this vehicle.
-Stations that cannot support a vehicle weighing this much should not respond.
+    <td>The weight of this vessel.
+Stations that cannot support vessels weighing this much should not respond.
 Specified as an integer representing kilograms</td>
   </tr>
   <tr>
     <td>
       <code class="field">battery_capacity</code>
       <div class="type">optional</div>
     </td>
-    <td>The vehicle's total battery capacity, specified in kWh</td>
+    <td>The vessel's total battery capacity, specified in kWh</td>
   </tr>
   <tr>
     <td>
       <code class="field">current_battery_charge</code>
       <div class="type">optional</div>
     </td>
-    <td>The vehicle's current battery charge level, as it was at the time the request was sent.
+    <td>The vessel's current battery charge level, as it was at the time the request was sent.
 Specified as an integer denoting percentage of full capacity</td>
   </tr>
   <tr>
     <td>